Rainbow Class at Prince of Wales

 What is Rainbow Class?

 Rainbow Class is the name of the Nurture Group at Prince of Wales.
-We admit children from Year 1 and Year2.
+We are currently working with children in Year 1.
 Rainbow Class has a maximum of 10 children at any one time.

 Nurture Groups work in a way that is very similar to a home environment.
 Our Nurture Group room, Rainbow Room, is a classroom within the school with a home play area, comfortable seating, kitchen/dining area and infant size tables and chairs for individual and group work.